scalar-labs/scalardl/docs/backup-restore.md

 # How to Backup and Restore Databases Integrated with Scalar DL

-Since Scalar DL provides transaction capability on top of non-transactional (possibly transactional) databases non-invasively, you need to take special care of backing up and restoring the databases in a transactionally-consistent way.
+Since Scalar DL uses Scalar DB that provides transaction capability on top of non-transactional (possibly transactional) databases non-invasively, you need to take special care of backing up and restoring the databases in a transactionally-consistent way.
-This guide shows you how to create and restore transactionally-consistent Scalar DL backups.

 ## Create Backup